How to Build a DIY Walk in Cooler With a Floor

 Alright, let's get started.

-The process of building a DIY walk-in cooler with a floor is broken down into four parts:
+The process of assembling a walk in cooler with a floor is broken down into 5 parts:

 - Inspecting and Handling Your Panels